mksaraf/kubernetes-lab-tutorial/content/basics.md

     kubectl rollout undo deploy nginx

 This will report the deploy to the previous state.

+When creating new pods, the Rolling strategy waits for pods to become ready.
+If the new pods never become ready, the deployment will time out and result in a deployment failure.
+The deployment strategy uses readiness checks to determine if a new pod is ready for use.
+If a readiness check fails, the deployment is stopped.

 When the strategy update is set to ``type: Recreate``, all existing Pods are killed before new ones are created.
 The Recreate strategy causes all old pods to be deleted first and then the new ones are created.
 This strategy should be used only when the application does not support running multiple versions in parallel and requires the old version to be stopped completely before the new one is started.